LLNL/Silo/docs/Chapter2-Section1.md

-  If all of the zones in the mesh are clean (e. g. not mixing in material) and have the same composition of species, the `speclist` array would contain a '1' for every Brass zone (1-origin indexing would mean it would index species_mf[0]), a '3' for every T-1 Steel zone and a '8' for every O-1 Steel zone.
+  If all of the zones in the mesh are clean (e.g. not mixing in material) and have the same composition of species, the `speclist` array would contain a '1' for every Brass zone (1-origin indexing would mean it would index species_mf[0]), a '3' for every T-1 Steel zone and a '8' for every O-1 Steel zone.
-  However, if some cells had a Brass mixture with an extra 1% Cu, then you could create another two entries at positions 14 and 15 in the `species_mf` array with the values 0.
+  However, if some cells had a Brass mixture with an extra 1% Cu, then you could create another two entries at positions 14 and 15 in the `species_mf` array with the values 0.66 and 0.34, respectively, and the `speclist` array for those cells would point to '14' instead of '1'.
-  66 and 0.
-  34, respectively, and the `speclist` array for those cells would point to '14' instead of '1'.

   The `speclist` entries indicate only where to start reading species mass fractions from the `species_mf` array for a given zone.
   How do we know how many values to read?